What Is the Difference Between Detinue and Trespass to Chattels?

-Understanding Tort Law Principles Involving Conversion, Trespass to Chattels, or Detinue, Including the Nuanced Differences
+Understanding Tort Law Principles Involving Conversion, Trespass to Chattels, and Detinue, Including the Differences

 The tort of conversion involves the wrongful interference with the goods of another, such as taking, using or destroying those goods in a manner inconsistent with the owner’s right of possession: DaimlerChrysler Canada Inc. v.
 Associated Bailiffs & Co.
 Ltd., 2005 CanLII 24234 (ON SC).